michballard/fhellow/README.md

 The Idea
 ----
 [Fhellow](fhellow.heroku.com) is the brain child of Alisa Afkhami, a freelance designer.
 Alisa found, like many freelancers eventually do, that whilst being a freelancer has many benefits it can also be a lonely profession.
 Freelancers are unable to tap into a professional network for contacts, benefits and social discourse, until now.
-Alisa ASoa social networking site for freelance professionals.
+Fhellow is a social networking site for freelance professionals.
 A place to connect and chat with Fhellow freelancers and build a professional network without an office.

 The Team
 ----